tim-mcdonnell/espn-api-docs/data_design/progress-next-steps.md

 - How should we handle ESPN API schema changes or deprecations?

 - What is the proper approach for handling team identity changes (rebrands, relocations) over time?

+## Out of Scope Features

+The following features are available in the ESPN API but have been intentionally excluded from our data structure as they do not align with our current analytical goals:

+### Media Content and Rich Media

+- **Video Content References**: The API includes video content in event summaries, but storing these references adds complexity without analytical value.

+- **News Articles and Headlines**: While game headlines are captured in event data, full article content is not stored as it's primarily for display purposes.

+- **Image Management System**: Player headshots, venue images, and additional visual content references are not systematically stored beyond basic team logos needed for identification.

+### Web and Social Integration

+- **Link Structure**: The API returns various web links for teams, events, and athletes, but these are primarily for UI navigation and not relevant for analysis.

+- **Social Media Content**: Any social media references or engagement metrics are not captured as they don't contribute to performance analytics.

+### Fan Engagement and User Data

+- **User-Generated Content**: Comments, ratings, or other user-generated content are not included in our data model.

+- **Attendance Trends**: While game attendance is stored as a basic fact, detailed attendance demographics and engagement patterns are not tracked.

+### Supplementary Content

+- **Generic Notes Structure**: The API's notes fields for various entities are selectively stored only when they contain analytically relevant information.

+- **Documentation References**: Links to rules, commentary, or background information are excluded.

+### Broadcast Information

+- **Network and Channel Data**: Television network, streaming platform, and broadcast channel information is not tracked due to limited predictive value.

+- **Broadcast Teams**: Commentator, analyst, and production team information does not provide analytical benefit for game outcome prediction.

+- **Regional Coverage**: Geographic broadcast restrictions and regional network information is excluded as it has no direct relation to game analysis.

+### Award Information

+- **Individual and Team Awards**: Player of the year, all-conference teams, and other achievement awards are excluded as they represent lagging indicators with minimal predictive value.

+- **Award Voting Details**: Voting breakdowns, voter affiliations, and historical award patterns are not stored.

+- **Award Ceremonies**: Information about when and where awards are presented holds no analytical value for game prediction.

+### Coaching Staff Information

+- **Coaching Hierarchies**: Assistant coach relationships, staff structure, and coaching trees are excluded as their impact is difficult to quantify in predictive models.

+- **Career Trajectories**: Historical coaching movement between programs does not offer significant predictive value.

+- **Coaching Statistics**: Win-loss records, championships, and other coaching accomplishments are only indirectly related to current team performance and are not included.

+### Officials and Referees Information

+- **Officiating Assignments**: Game official assignments and crew information is excluded as the impact on game outcomes is minimal and inconsistent.

+- **Officiating Tendencies**: Referee foul-calling tendencies and game management styles are not tracked due to their limited predictive value.

+- **Official Performance Metrics**: Metrics tracking official accuracy, consistency, and bias are excluded as they're not reliably available and offer limited analytical benefit.

+These items may be reconsidered in future iterations if analytical use cases emerge that require this data.